benjamin-allevius/scanstatistics/README.md

 -   **`knn_zones`**: Creates a set of spatial *zones* (groups of locations) to scan for anomalies.
 Input is a matrix in which rows are the enumerated locations, and columns the \(k\) nearest neighbors.
 To create such a matrix, the following two functions are useful:
     -   **`coords_to_knn`**: use `stats::dist` to get the \(k\) nearest neighbors of each location into a format usable by `knn_zones`.
     -   **`dist_to_knn`**: use an already computed distance matrix to get the \(k\) nearest neighbors of each location into a format usable by `knn_zones`.
 -   **`score_locations`**: Score each location by how likely it is to have an ongoing anomaly in it.
-This score is not theoretically motivated.
+This score is heuristically motivated, not theoretically so.
 -   **`top_clusters`**: Get the top \(k\) space-time clusters, either overlapping or non-overlapping in the spatial dimension.

 Example: Brain cancer in New Mexico
 -----------------------------------

-To demonstrate the scan statistics in this package, we will use a dataset of the annual number of brain cancer cases in the counties of New Mexico, for the years 1973--1991.
-This data was studied by Kulldorff et al. (1998), who detected a probable cluster of cancer cases in the counties Los Alamos and Santa Fe during the years 1986--1989.
-The data originally comes from the package *rsatscan* (Kleinman 2015), which provides an interface to the program [SatScan](http://www.satscan.org), but has been aggregated and extended for the *scanstatistics* package.
+To demonstrate the scan statistics in this package, we will use a dataset of the annual number of brain cancer cases in the counties of New Mexico, for the years \(1973-1991\).
+This data was studied by Kulldorff et al. (1998), who detected a cluster of cancer cases in the counties Los Alamos and Santa Fe during the years \(1986-1989\), though the excess of brain cancer in this cluster was not statistically significant.
+The data originally comes from the package *rsatscan* (Kleinman 2015), which provides an interface to the program [SatScan](http://www.satscan.org), but it has been aggregated and extended for the *scanstatistics* package.

-The counties of New Mexico may be plotted on a map as follows:
+To get familiar with the counties of New Mexico, we begin by plotting them on a map using the data table `NM_map` which comes with the *scanstatistics* package:

 ``` r
 library(scanstatistics)